rtgodwin/rtgodwin.github.io/dnd/session4.md

 - Hydrathistle.
 - Fence goods at 11 pm.

+### Painting value

+4 paintings (300 gp ea.).
+The paintings were created by the renowned Elven artist, Elandrial Silverbrush.

+Your characters actually have no idea how much the paintings are worth.
+And the silver bars are stamped Neverwinter.

+Paintings:
+- DC 18 history check
+- DC 15 investigation check

+Bars:
+- DC 13 history

 # Travelling

 - Every time you travel through the city during the day, roll 1d6 for each ward you pass through (max 1 event).
 On a 6, a random encounter occurs.